-To learn how to generate a new spam test please follow the step-by-step instructions below.
-If you're experiencing an issue with your spam test please visit the FAQ section.
+To learn how to generate a new Spam Test please follow the step-by-step instructions below or by following along with our video located right above FAQ.
+If you're experiencing an issue with your Spam Test please visit the FAQ section.

 From the Spam Testing section of your account, click the green Start a new Spam Test button on the upper right side of the page.

 Start a test using an ESP connection

 To learn about starting a Spam Test with an ESP connection, see this article.
 The below instructions are for manually starting a Spam Test using seed email addresses generated by Litmus.

 Start a test using the "Manual Send" option

 Send the email manually from your email service provider (ESP) to all the seed addresses that appear in the list.
 It's important to note that this list is uniquely generated for each new Spam Test.
 You will get a new set of addresses for each test.
 You can either copy the list and paste into your ESP or download a CSV list of the emails for easier importing into your ESP.
 Do not reuse the same seed list for multiple spam.

 Once we've received your email results will start to be reported within your Litmus account.
 The Summary page provides a visual overview of the results.
 You can choose to view all results by clicking on Results on the left side menu, and by default, we'll show you only the test results that returned an issue.
 Alternatively, you can view an individual test by clicking on the corresponding square.

 To understand more about your results click the Learn More links in each individual test.